egin10/laravel-vue-notes/README.md

 # Laravel 7 + Vue 2
 This is a basic project to learn about Laravel 7 + Vue 2.
 The project is contain vue-toasted for notification and validation form with Laravel validation.
+The project use Bootstrap 4 for css style.

 ### Usage
 ---